Lat Pulldowns

 Pulldown Techniques

-Choose a weight you can comfortably lift 10 to 15 reps.
-Pull your arms straight down my contracting your lats.
-Keep your lats contracted on the way up.
+Feel your lats eccentrically contract on the way up.
 If you extend too far up, your lats become disengaged and your arms will start to take over.
 If you have ever completed a set of lat pulldowns and your arms are more tired than your lats, then you are going too high.
-Keep the movement short and keep the lats engaged.
+Keep your lats engaged through out the movement for the best back workout.

 become a personal trainer at pfta schools